The-Sycorax/DenaroWalletClient/README.md

 # NEW #  Denaro Core V1.0.1, DenaroWalletClient GUI #

-make sure to import manually the file including wallets files .json until i fix to allow wallet generation and file in case user has no wallets.
+make sure to import manually the file including wallets files .or generate a new one in the second tab(soon encrypted wallets will be added).

 RUN : UI.py

 ![Screenshot from 2024-01-09 05-11-42](https://github.com/Avecci-Claussen/DenaroWalletClient/assets/73264647/d1041b5a-ac9d-44c1-965e-f69b3a47f2c6)